BenYI/Topological_Nulls/README.md

 # Topological_Nulls

-Code to completely generate the poster: 'Magnetic Nulls from the Topological Perspective' presented ad EPS2019 by Chris Smiet et al.
+Code to completely generate the poster: 'Magnetic Nulls from the Topological Perspective' presented at APS DPP 2019 by Ben Israeli et al.

 Prerequisites: Blender, LaTeX (including the LaTeX packages: qrcode, beamer, beamerposter)